Caring for Live Art that Eludes Digital Preservation

 Sherwin's 1976 performance Man with Mirror is the subject of research by Canberra based artist/academic Louise Curham, 'Caring for Live Art that Eludes Digital Preservation', presented at iPRES 2016, 13th International Conference on Digital Preservation, Bern, October 3-6, 2016.

 Paper Landscape #2 at LUX London

-A new version of Sherwin's performance Paper Landscape, filmed in Kyushu Japan in 2016, will be perfomed at the new LUX space in Waterlow Park, London on 29th April 2017.
+A new version of Sherwin's performance Paper Landscape, filmed in Kyushu Japan in 2016, was perfomed at the new LUX space in Waterlow Park, London on 29th April 2017.

 Lussas Documentary Film Festival

-Lussas Documnetary Film festival (France) will host a retrospective of films and performances by Guy Sherwin, curated by Federico Rossin.
-The work will be screened in three full programes over the course of one day and will include Short Film Series, Messages, Filter Beds, the Optical Sound Films, the performances Man with Mirror and Paper Landscape, among others.
-The festival runs August 20 - 26, 2017 (exact timing of schedule to be decided).
+Lussas Documentary Film festival (France) will host a retrospective of films and performances by Guy Sherwin, curated by Federico Rossin.
+The work will be screened in three full programes over the course of one day (August 26th) and will include Short Film Series, Messages, Filter Beds, the Optical Sound Films, the performances Man with Mirror and Paper Landscape (pictured), among others.
+The festival runs August 20 - 26, 2017.

 Light & Paint at Wolverhampton Art Gallery